 Over time, you are likely to need more help in daily life.
 A partner, family member or close friend may start to support you with this.
 Eventually they may need to do things for you that you have always done for yourself.
-However, until then, it's important to keep doing the things you can for as long as you can.
+However, until then it is important to keep doing the things you can do for yourself for as long as you can.